VoliJS/NestedReact/README.md

 - To use your existing Backbone Models as React component state.
 - Update React components on Backbone events.

 Thus, no refactoring of your application is required.
-You can start writing UI with React immediately.
+You can start writing UI with React immediately replacing your Backbone Views one-by-one, while keeping your existing models.

 This extension works with raw Backbone.
 However, in order to take full advantage of React/Backbone architecture you are encouraged to upgrade to Backbone.NestedTypes.
 It will give you following